-Benefits of a MAT Program in Denver
+Benefits of Medication-Assisted Treatment in Denver

-Some of the benefits of MAT include:
+Some of the benefits of MAT include the following:

 - Reduces or eliminates symptoms of withdrawal